link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

 weight: 40
 ---

-Unlike long-term services,
-**Job** is a short-term process dedicating to a specific workload.
+In contrast to long-term services, a **Job** is a short-term process dedicated to a specific workload.
-A job can be small as *compressing an image*, sometimes it can be expensive with high computing capability as *processing a large dataset*.
+Jobs can range from simple tasks, like *compressing an image*, to computationally intensive operations, such as *processing a large dataset*, which demand significant computing power.

-In a distributed environment,
+In distributed environments,
-we will distribute jobs on multiple machines to make the most of the system resources.
+jobs are often distributed across multiple machines to optimize the use of system resources.
-We will take a look at some popular patterns to do that.
+Let's explore some common patterns for achieving this.

 ## Data Processing

-Most of the time, jobs are used to process data.
+Jobs are predominantly used for data processing.
-There are two patterns of processing data: **Streaming** and **Batching**.
+There are two primary patterns for this: **Streaming** and **Batching**.

 ### Streaming

-Needless to say about this pattern.
+The streaming pattern is straightforward.
-Jobs are executed with the help of an event stream, we need to maintain some worker services continuously pulling and processing events.
+Jobs are executed with the assistance of an event stream, requiring the continuous maintenance of worker services that pull and process events.

-This pattern brings the near-realtime adaption, events are fired and then processed immediately.
+This pattern enables near-realtime adaptation, as events are processed almost immediately after they are generated.

 ```d2
 grid-columns: 3